hbs-rcs/large_data_in_R/index.md

 artificially limit my system to 8Gb of memory.
 This will allow is to quickly see what happens when we reach the memory limit, and to look at solutions to that problem without waiting for our program to read in hundreds of Gb of data.
-On Linux memory can be artificially limited using the `ulimit` command before starting R, e.g., `ulimit -Sv 8000000`.
+(There is no need to follow along with this step, the purpose is just to make sure we all know what happens when you run out of memory.)

 Start by looking at the file names and sizes: